A

 A member of the daisy family, the Dandelion has distinctive large golden flower-heads which are also clusters of tiny flowers and toothed leaves.
 It was the symbol of St. Brigit.

+The dandelion was recognised as a very important herbal and food plant up until the last few decades.
 In earlier times, the dandelion was recognised as a very important herbal and food plant.
 Containing vitamins A, B, C, and D, as well as minerals such as iron, potassium, and zinc, it was used as a cleansing agent for the body and for a variety of ailments including liver complaints, upset stomach, bowels, gall stones, hemorrhoids as well as for jaundice (root) and warts (sap).

 The flowers can be made into dandelion wine, which has a reputation as an excellent tonic, and the dried roots, when roasted and ground, make an effective natural substitute for coffee.